 Appointments are available face-to-face with Jill Dighton at Headland House or in her clinic in Grafham, and with Mark Walsh at the Leeds centre or at the Satori Complementary Therapy Centre in Wakefield.
 Sessions are also available to ALL CAW students by video conference, phone, FaceTime or similar.

-All appointments must be made directly with Jill and Mark; up to six sessions are available free of charge.
+All appointments must be made directly with Jill and Mark; students can access this service at no cost.
 Please note the College is not made aware of any appointments made or the content of any session.

 Tel: 07925 852 985